LiewKuanYung/Learn-Enough-ROR/DEVNOTE.md

 Basically, rails consists of 3 Action Packs
 - Action Dispatch routes request to controllers
 - Action Controller converts requests into responses
-- Action View is used by Action Controller to format those reponse Learn more in this [blog](http://dylanninin.com/blog/2013/11/26/rails4_ad_ac.html)
+- Action View is used by Action Controller to format those reponse <br>

+Learn more in this [blog](http://dylanninin.com/blog/2013/11/26/rails4_ad_ac.html)

 ### Raise